-EED 5100 Curriculum, Assessment, & Methods for Elementary Math & Science
+EED-515TE: Curriculum, Assessment, and Methods for Elementary Math & Science for Current Practitioners

-This course is designed to acquaint elementary teachers with curriculum and effective techniques for the teaching of science and mathematics.
-Students are involved in planning instruction and assessment for a combined curriculum lesson plans.
+This course is designed to provide practicing teachers with curriculum and effective techniques for the teaching of science and mathematics.
+Students are involved in planning instruction and assessment for combined curriculum lesson plans.

 This course presents the historical, legal, theoretical, and sociological foundations of programs of instruction for English language learners.
 It includes an examination of the role of culture in learning and instructional program models, with a focus on Structured English Immersion.
 Students will be instructed in immersion strategies and the use of assessment data.
 The content of this course correlates with the NBPTS English as a New Language Standards, Standard I: Knowledge of Students, Standard III: Knowledge of Culture and Diversity, Standard VIII: Learning Environment, Standard IX: Assessment, Standard XI: Linkages with Families.
 This course meets the AZ Provisional SEI Endorsement Standards.

-SED 5485 Methods of Teaching Social Studies in Secondary Schools
+SED-536TE: Methods of Teaching Mathematics in Secondary Schools for Current Practitioners

-SED 5483 Methods of Teaching Science in Secondary Schools
+SED-537TE: Methods of Teaching Science in Secondary Schools for Current Practitioners

-SED 5482 Methods of Teaching Mathematics in Secondary Schools
+SED-538TE: Methods of Teaching Social Studies in Secondary Schools for Current Practitioners

-This course will focus on curriculum designs that include contemporary tools and resources to maximize student learning, inspire creativity and foster innovation.
-This course explores methods to engage learners by using digital tools to explore real world issues and solve authentic problems.
-The use of tools such as social networking, presentation software, multimedia social spaces, blogs and web feeds to advance student learning will also be addressed.
+This course focuses on curriculum designs that include contemporary tools and resources to maximize student learning, inspire creativity, and foster innovation.
+This course also explores methods of engaging learners by using digital tools to address real-world issues and solve authentic problems.
+The use of tools such as social networking, presentation software, multimedia social spaces, blogs, and Web feeds to advance student learning is also addressed.